pensjonatus/flash-fiction/blog/flash.md

 ---
-title: 'Flash!'
+title: Flash!
 date: '2012-10-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The storm was raging outside, but the two of them were tucked in a blanket on